seatgeek/hashi-helper/README.md

 - `--environment` / `ENVIRONMENT`: The environment to process for (optional; default: `all`)
 - `--application` / `APPLICATION`: The application to process for (optional; default: `all`)
 - `--warn-unencrypted` / `WARN_UNENCRYPTED`: Issue a warning if unencrypted HCL files are discovered.
-- `--use-keybase-team` / `USE_KEYBASE_TEAM`: Use the keybase team name in `.hashi-helper-config.pgp` to re-sign encrypted hcl files post-edit. **Only** used with global command `edit-encrypted-file`.
-Note this does not affect nor apply to editing `.hashi-helper-config.pgp` itself.
+- `--use-keybase-team` / `USE_KEYBASE_TEAM`: Use the keybase team name in `.hashi-helper-config.pgp` to re-sign encrypted files post-edit.

 ### Global Commands